tallhamer/MapApp/README.md

 the slower the reconstruction but the closer to the TPS structure volume it will be when generating the 3D binary image from which the surface is generated.

-Contours to keep
+**Contours to keep**

-:  The contours to include in the surface generation.
+The contours to include in the surface generation.
 In DICOM RT (Radiotherapy) Structure Set files, contour orientation—specifically whether the points are ordered clockwise (CW) or counter-clockwise (CCW)—is significant because it indicates the interior (filled area) versus the exterior (excluded area) of the contour.

-- CCW (Default) - Keeps only the contours with counter-clockwise orientations (i.e. outer boundaries)
+- *CCW* (Default) - Keeps only the contours with counter-clockwise orientations (i.e. outer boundaries)
-- CW - Keeps only the contours with clockwise orientation (i.e. holes)
+- *CW* - Keeps only the contours with clockwise orientation (i.e. holes)
-- ALL - Keeps all contours with no regard for orientation
+- *ALL* - Keeps all contours with no regard for orientation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### MapRT Settings

-URL
+**URL**

-:  The institution specific URL for your MapRT API install including the port the API runs on.
+The institution specific URL for your MapRT API install including the port the API runs on.

-Token
+**Token**

-:  The institution specific Bearer Token used in authentication of API calls.
+The institution specific Bearer Token used in authentication of API calls.

-User Agent
+**User Agent**

-:  The institution and version specific user agent for the MapRT API
+The institution and version specific user agent for the MapRT API

 <p align="center">
 <img src="images\ping_test.png" width="300"/>